 - Sore throat, or lymph nodes that are painful but not enlarged

-- Cognitive impairment: this could include difficulty concentrating or thinking, short-term memory loss, trouble with finding words, processing information or organising/planning
+- Cognitive impairment: this could include difficulty concentrating or thinking, short-term memory loss, or trouble with finding words, processing information or organising/planning

 - General malaise, tiredness or ‘flu-like’ symptoms